vinhltt/2.entity_framwork_core_trainning/Entity Framework Core Trainning/EN/Lessons/03-Using Entity Framework Core to Query a Database.md

 - Tracking Vs. No Tracking (Enhancing Performance)
     - **Change Tracking (Default):** When you query data (e.g., `context.Products.ToList()`), EF Core:
         1. Creates entity objects.
-        2. Stores a "snapshot" of these entities in the `DbContext`’s memory.
+        2. Stores a "snapshot" of these entities in the `DbContext`'s memory.
         3. Tracks any changes you make to their properties.
         4. When you call `SaveChangesAsync()`, EF Core compares the current state to the snapshot to know what `UPDATE` statements to generate.
     - **Overhead:** Storing snapshots and comparing states uses memory and CPU, especially when loading lots of data.